CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/song_07.md

 ### Adjust in Note/Phoneme Unit

-Select Draw Tool and drag the line in the black band at the bottom to adjust the timing in note units.
+Select Draw Tool and drag the line in the black band at the bottom of piano roll to adjust the timing in note units.

 Move the line forward to advance the time, and move it backward to delay the time.